cocotb/cocotb/docs/source/timing_model.rst

 Instead it has "cycles", meaning it evaluates all HDL code in a time step iteratively until quiescence, without stopping.
 This frees the simulator to evaluate the HDL however it sees fit, as long as it can maintain correctness, allowing for optimizations.

-In Verilator, the :class:`.Timer`, :class:`.NextTimeStep`, :class:`.ReadWrite`, and :class:`.ReadOnly` work as intended, as these map to "cycles" well.
+In Verilator, the timing triggers (:class:`.Timer`, :class:`.NextTimeStep`, :class:`.ReadWrite`, and :class:`.ReadOnly`) work as intended, as these map to "cycles" well.
-However, the value change triggers: :class:`.ValueChange`, :class:`.RisingEdge`, and :class:`.FallingEdge`, can not be handled in the middle of a cycle, so they are handled after the cycle has ended (equivalent to the :class:`.ReadWrite` phase).
+However, the value change triggers (:class:`.ValueChange`, :class:`.RisingEdge`, and :class:`.FallingEdge`) can not be handled in the middle of a cycle, so they are handled after the cycle has ended (equivalent to the :ref:`values-settle` phase).
-The easiest way to think of the behavior is as if the value change triggers all have an implicit ``await ReadWrite()`` after them.
+The easiest way to think of the behavior is as if the value change triggers all have an implicit :class:`await ReadWrite() <cocotb.triggers.ReadWrite>` after them.